 “The sad thing is that this is not an isolated incident, it's just an incident in which everything kind of came together to create this horrific outcome,” she added.

-The book delves into how many patients don’t know that—despite their white coat—the person in the exam room with them is not a physician.
+The book by Drs.
+Bernard and Al-Agba delves into how many patients don’t know that—despite their white coat—the person in the exam room with them is not a physician.

 “Unfortunately, most Americans have remained dangerously unaware of this revolution in health care,” the book says.
 And, “if patients do wonder about being treated by a non-physician, they are reassured that their nurse practitioner or physician assistant is ‘just as good’ as a doctor, an idea reinforced by multimillion-dollar direct-to-patient advertising campaigns.”